 Tickets still available

 Tickets for the Hahnenkamm Races are only available online.
 No tickets will be sold on site.
-Standing room tickets start at 30 euros for adults and are available from the Kitzbühel Ski Club Ticket Shop.
-Youths cost 15 euros and children born in 2010 and younger have free admission.
+Standing room tickets start at 35 euros for adults and are available from the Kitzbühel Ski Club Ticket Shop.
+Youths and children have free admission.

 Tip for those looking to save money: On the two training days in the run-up to the races, admission is free and you can watch the stars and their runs on the Streif from up close - without large crowds.